How to Buy Vintage Gillette Adjustable Safety Razors

-These models have an adjuster beneath the head, that allows you to raise and lower the razor blade so as to control the closeness of the shave.
+These models have an adjuster beneath the head, that allows you to raise and lower the razor blade to control the closeness of the shave.

 These classics make lovely gifts for a man who enjoys wet shaving.
-Their style and quality brings back the memory of fathers and grandfathers lathering up!
+Their style and quality bring back the memory of fathers and grandfathers lathering up!

 You can find vintage razors in many places - your family's attic, flea markets, yard sales, or thrift stores.
 In many cases, the razors were put away dirty and wet, and left to corrode and even rust.
 How can you decide if it is worth buying?

 We'll be looking at some old, grimy adjustable razors, and seeing how to evaluate their condition.

 Gillette Adjustable Razors: Fatboy, Slim Adjustable, Black BeautyClick thumbnail to view full-size

 Vintage razors at flea markets and yard sales will often still have an old, rusty blade inside.
 It may be difficult to see under the grime, so don't run your fingers over the finish until you have opened the razor and discarded the blade!

 Sometimes the endcaps have fallen off—make sure they're present and not loose.
 The end cap is decorative, not functional, so its loss would not affect the shave.